Zestfor

 Leader guiding a team in discussion, representing leading from the front

 Recent research indicates that 70% of leaders need to develop a broader range of leadership behaviours to meet current and future business demands.
-This shift reflects changing workforce expectations and the increasingly complex challenges facing UK organisations.
+This shift reflects changing workforce expectations and the increasingly complex challenges facing organisations today.

 Leading from the front means demonstrating leadership by taking an active, visible role in what you’re directing others to do.
 This leadership style involves going first, showing how tasks should be accomplished, and setting standards through personal example.